teler-sh/teler-waf/README.md

 	InMemory: true,
 })
 ```

+> **Warning**
-> **Warning**: This may also consume more system resources, so it's worth considering the trade-offs before making this decision.
+> This may also consume more system resources, so it's worth considering the trade-offs before making this decision.

 ## Resources